a-bakos/books-courses/README.md

 - Mark Myers - A Smarter Way to Learn JavaScript
 - Larry Ullman - PHP and MySQL for Dynamic Web Sites (Fourth Edition) [Peachpit Press]
 - Larry Ullman - PHP Advanced And Object-Oriented Programming [Peachpit Press]
+- Andy Hunt - Pragmatic Thinking and Learning: Refactor Your Wetware [The Pragmatic Bookshelf]

 ### The ones yet to be read: